 Phillip Tomlin was convicted of capital murder in Mobile County, Ala., in 1978 and sentenced to death.
 After 27 years on death row, Tomlin's capital sentence was vacated in 2004 and he was resentenced to life imprisonment without parole (LWOP).
 For the past 36 years, Tomlin has been challenging the various judicial reinterpretations of the 1975 Alabama Death Penalty Statute.

-In June 2014, the U.S. Court of Appeals for the 11th Circuit in Atlanta finally agreed to hear his challenge to the 1975 statute under which he is sentenced to LWOP.
-Tomlin filed his brief at the 11th Circuit on Oct.6, 2014, with the assistance of the center.
+In June 2014, the U.S. Court of Appeals for the 11th Circuit in Atlanta agreed to hear his challenge to the 1975 statute under which he is sentenced to LWOP.
+Tomlin filed his brief at the 11th Circuit on October 6, 2014, with the assistance of the Center.
 On July 16, 2015, the Eleventh Circuit vacated the district court's denial of the habeas corpus petition and remanded for further review of the LWOP challenge.

 With the assistance of the Center, Tomlin returned to the U.S. District Court for the Southern District of Alabama and pursued his habeas corpus claim.
 The district court denied his challenge on April 19, 2018 and denied reconsideration on February 4, 2019.
 The Center is now filing an appeal at the U.S. Court of Appeals for the District of Atlanta.